LABxbli/Screen-paper/README.md

 ## Contact

-For questions or issues regarding the code, please contact Penghao Yang at yangpenghao@westlake.edu.cn
+For questions or issues regarding the code, please contact Penghao Yang at yangpenghao@westlake.edu.cn or Kangning Guo at guokangning@westlake.edu.cn